Abdem Ramón Lancini Villalaz: Biography

 He authored nearly 40 works on reptiles and amphibians (1959–1986) and three books.
 Most of his works focused on taxonomy and distribution and included overviews of collections throughout the country.
 He described eight new reptile species, all but one from Venezuela.
 These included five lizard species – three dwarf tegu species from the genera Anadia and Euspondylus (now Cercosaura), the gecko Phyllodactylus dixoni, and the blind snake Amphisbaena rozei.
 His new snakes included two colubrid species (genera Atractus and Helicops) and the Peruvian coral snake Micrurus putumayensis.
 His only amphibian publication concerned the aquatic caecilian Chthonerpeton haydee (now Typhlonectes natans).
 A large collection of this species allowed him to describe variations and ecology.

 Lancini's most significant contribution to herpetology was his illustrated volume on snakes, Serpientes de Venezuela (1979).
 The book covers 130 species in seven families.
 A second, unrevised edition appeared in 1986.
 The German edition, Die Schlangen von Venezuela, was published in 1989 but is not a direct translation.
 Paul M. Kornacker from the Bundesamt für Naturschutz in Bonn revised the book (adding 14 species and a new family for Venezuela) and included distribution maps, a bibliography, and new text marked with Lancini's initials.
 The German edition contains 65 drawings of snake heads by Ursula Euler, also from Bonn.

-In addition to herpetology, Lancini had a special interest in Alexander von Humboldt, the Prussian naturalist who traveled in Venezuela from July 1799 to November 1800 with his colleague, the French botanyist Aimé Bonpland.
+In addition to herpetology, Lancini had a special interest in Alexander von Humboldt, the Prussian naturalist who traveled in Venezuela from July 1799 to November 1800 with his colleague, the French botanist Aimé Bonpland.
 Lancini retraced Humboldt’s historical route to verify his observations.
 As a result, he wrote more than a dozen publications on Humboldt, largely unknown in herpetological circles.
 Posthumously, in 2009, his book on Humboldt in Venezuela, Alejandro de Humboldt El Viajero del Orinoco, was published.